technofocus-pte/cpltextnsibltdeepdepth/Lab 4/Lab 4 - Build, evaluate and deploy a RAG-based agent with the Azure AI Foundry SDK.md

 ![](./media/image31.png)

-2. In your terminal enter the following command to navigate to the new folder location **cd C:\Users\Student\ProjectXXXX**
+2. In your terminal enter the following command to navigate to the new folder location **cd C:\Users\Admin\ProjectXXXX**

 ![](./media/image32.png)

-3. Create a virtual environment using the following commands,
+3. If you already have Python 3.10 or higher installed, you can create a virtual environment using the following commands:

 ```
 py -3 -m venv .venv